bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/slides/05-this/00-this.md

 What is `this`?
 ===============

-[**`this`**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) is a special “variable” which implicitly exists in every function.
+[**`this`**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) is a special "variable” which implicitly exists in every function.
 It can be thought of being similar to Java’s `this` and Python’s `self`, but it’s much more flexible than that.

 **Important**: The value of `this` is determined when the function is **called**, not when the function is *defined*.